bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Once the number of threads making use of a `napi_threadsafe_function` reaches zero, no further threads can start making use of it by calling `napi_acquire_threadsafe_function()`.
 In fact, all subsequent API calls associated with it, except `napi_release_threadsafe_function()`, will return an error value of `napi_closing`.

-The thread-safe function can be “aborted” by giving a value of `napi_tsfn_abort` to `napi_release_threadsafe_function()`.
+The thread-safe function can be "aborted” by giving a value of `napi_tsfn_abort` to `napi_release_threadsafe_function()`.
 This will cause all subsequent APIs associated with the thread-safe function except `napi_release_threadsafe_function()` to return `napi_closing` even before its reference count reaches zero.
 In particular, `napi_call_threadsafe_function()` will return `napi_closing`, thus informing the threads that it is no longer possible to make asynchronous calls to the thread-safe function.
 This can be used as a criterion for terminating the thread. **Upon receiving a return value of `napi_closing` from `napi_call_threadsafe_function()` a thread must not use the thread-safe function anymore because it is no longer guaranteed to be allocated.**

 #### Deciding whether to keep the process running[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#n-api_deciding-whether-to-keep-the-process-running)

-Similarly to libuv handles, thread-safe functions can be “referenced” and “unreferenced”.
-A “referenced” thread-safe function will cause the event loop on the thread on which it is created to remain alive until the thread-safe function is destroyed.
-In contrast, an “unreferenced” thread-safe function will not prevent the event loop from exiting.
+Similarly to libuv handles, thread-safe functions can be "referenced” and "unreferenced”.
+A "referenced” thread-safe function will cause the event loop on the thread on which it is created to remain alive until the thread-safe function is destroyed.
+In contrast, an "unreferenced” thread-safe function will not prevent the event loop from exiting.
 The APIs `napi_ref_threadsafe_function` and `napi_unref_threadsafe_function` exist for this purpose.

 Neither does `napi_unref_threadsafe_function` mark the thread-safe functions as able to be destroyed nor does `napi_ref_threadsafe_function` prevent it from being destroyed.